-The ICCB will provide advisory opinions regarding interpretation of the Act to community colleges upon request of the Executive Director or Chair of the Board and with the approval of the ICCB Chair and Executive Director.
-Such opinions also will be provided to recognized advisory organizations upon request of the chair of each group, subject to the approval of the ICCB Chair and Executive Director.
+ICCB will provide advisory opinions regarding interpretation of the Act to community colleges upon request of the district's chief executive officer or Chair of the board and with the approval of the ICCB Chair and Executive Director.
+These opinions also will be provided to recognized advisory organizations upon request of the chair of each group, subject to the approval of the ICCB Chair and Executive Director.